Degeneration of trigonometric dynamical difference equations for quantum loop algebras to trigonometric Casimir equations for Yangians: The main theorem

 \subsection{Degeneration of difference equations to differential equations}

-We are mostly interested in the corollary of Theorem \ref{main} related to the differential and difference equations that the operators from Theorem \ref{main} define.
-Assume ${V}_i$, $i=1\ldots N$ are finite dimensional representations of $Y_1 \g$, consider their pullbacks $\Psi^* V_i$ to representations of $Y_\hbar \g$ and $(\Psi\circ\Phi)^* V_i$ to representations of $U_qL\g$, and associated loop representations.
-Let $f(\lambda)$ be a function of $q^{\lambda}$, $\lambda \in \h^*$ with values in a (completed) tensor product of loop representations associated to ${V}_i$ ($f$ can also depend on $N$ complex variables $z_1,\ldots z_N$, but right now we are only interested in its dependence on $\lambda$).
-Assume $f$ satisfies the trigonometric dynamical difference equations,
+We are mostly interested in the implications Theorem \ref{main} has on the differential and difference equations defined by the operators from Theorem \ref{main}.
+Let ${V}_i$, $i=1\ldots N$ be finite dimensional representations of $Y_1 \g$, and consider their pullbacks $\Psi^* V_i$ to representations of $Y_\hbar \g$ and $(\Psi\circ\Phi)^* V_i$ to representations of $U_qL\g$, and associated loop representations.
+All functions and functional equations in this subsection take values in the (completed) tensor product of these loop representations, considered as a representation of $U_qL\g$ or $Y_1 \g$.
+Let